anubha820/Customer-Segmentation/README.md

 # Customer-Segmentation
 A customer segmentation model based on a sample of retail data.
-Customers are split into best, recent and worst.
+Customers are split into the following segments: best, recent and worst.
 The model uses kmeans clustering to determine the segments.

 ## Folders:
 * Input Folder: Contains two sample datasets - transactions.csv and customers.csv